content-left-bg.png

 Assessment

-Summative assessment for the ATAR is composed of three Internal Assessment (IAs) pieces and External Assessment (EAs) in the form of exams in November of Year 12.
+Summative assessment for the ATAR is composed of three Internal Assessment (IAs) pieces and External Assessment (EAs) in the form of external exams in November of Year 12.

 WebPartZone1_2